jlf599/JetstreamAPITutorial/README.md

 ## Dismantling what we have built
 Note that infrastructure such as networks, routers, subnets, etc. only need to be created once and are usable by all members of the project.
 These steps are included for completeness.
 And, to clean up for the next class.

-Remove the IP from the instance
+Remove the IP from the instance.
+Substitute the actual IP number you got for the <your.ip.number.here>.

 ```
 openstack server remove floating ip ${OS_USERNAME}-api-U-1 <your.ip.number.here>
 ```

-Return the IP to the pool
+Return the IP to the pool.
+Substitute the actual IP number you got for the <your.ip.number.here>

 ```
 openstack floating ip delete <your.ip.number.here>